carlosbarretoeng/InvilliaSymphony/README.md

 After this, we need to install all vendor's libraries.
 To do that, in another terminal, inside your cloned folder, run:
-> $ docker-compose run --rm composer install
+> $ docker-compose run --rm php composer install --ignore-platform-reqs

 Now, we need to bring the database alive.
 We will create and populate than with the following commands: